OpenAiTx/OpenAiTx/projects/haykgrigo3/TimeCapsuleLLM/README-en.md

 I started training on a 435MB (108 M tokens) corpus, it's going pretty smooth right now.
 Train loss dropped from 10.9 to 4.9 in the first 2800 iterations.
 I expect it'll take around 8 or 9 hours to complete.
 I'll post another update once it's done.

-## July 17th, 2025 2:13AM
+## July 17th, 2025

 The training is done for the second model, it took my 4060 around 8 hours and 40 minutes (3,900 iters/hr) for 33,000 iters (5 epochs).
 Final train loss was 3.73.
-The outputs were surprisingly good it genuinely generates coherent 19th century style sentences now.
+The outputs were surprisingly good; it genuinely generates coherent 19th century style sentences now.

 ## July 28th, 2025

 I've gone ahead and uploaded v0.5 to Hugging Face, [Check it out](https://huggingface.co/haykgrigorian/TimeCapsuleLLM) if you'd like.
 You can now download my repo and run it locally.
-Unfortunately nanoGPT doesn't work natively with HuggingFace, so you'll have to download and run the model locally.
+Unfortunately, nanoGPT doesn't work natively with HuggingFace, so you'll have to download and run the model locally.

 Also I will begin curating data for my next training run, I believe I'll need maybe 5-10x more data to achieve reasoning capabilities.

+## August 2nd, 2025

+I'm going to start work on Version 1 soon.
+I will need to transition from nanoGPT's architecture to something more modern.
+I have several open-source LLM architectures in mind, including: OpenLLaMA v3, Phi-2 and Qwen 1.5B.
+And to support the jump to V1, I'll need to carefully curate a much bigger and diverse dataset.
+I'll need at least 5GB of clean training data.

 # V0 Model Behavior & Limitations

 Early prompts show the model responding with 1800's language and behavior.
 For example, I prompted it with "Who art Henry?" and it replied "I know that man, I have did not a black, the storm." and yeah that sentence makes no sense but the LLM is recognizing I'm asking about a person.

 ![TimeLockLLM Sample Output](https://github.com/haykgrigo3/TimeCapsuleLLM/blob/main/london_1800_1850_v0/timelockllm_sample_output.png?raw=true)

-There is no mention of modern concepts, outputs mostly contain words and phrasing from the 1800s.
+There is no mention of modern concepts, outputs contain mostly words and phrasing from the 1800's.

-It still needs a lot of work, training on 187MB will not give you a model that produces text with complex reasoning.
+It still needs a lot of work, training off of 187MB will not give you a model that produces text with complex reasoning.

 Right now it produces sentences that lack full sentence structure and overall just make no sense but this is normal for the training size.

 # V0.5 Model Behavior & Limitations

 This is a nice improvement compared to the last model.
-The writing style and vocab are Victorian and almost every sentence is grammatically correct with proper punctuation.
-And again this is trained from scratch so it sticks to 1800s subjects.
+The writing style and vocab is Victorian and almost every sentence is grammatically correct with proper punctuation.
+And again this is trained from scratch so it sticks to 1800's subjects.

 ![TimeLockLLM Sample Output](https://github.com/haykgrigo3/TimeCapsuleLLM/blob/main/london_1800_1875_v0.5/fellowcitizens.png?raw=true)

 There are a lot of factual hallucinations.
 A lot (like 100%) of the details (dates, events, historical figures) are made up.
 Also the sentences don't really have connections to each other, sometimes maybe 2 sentences will relate to each other but beyond that they don't.
 Another issue is sometimes a stray “Digitized by Google” footer shows up, so the next time I train I really have to make sure the texts are cleaned well.
 Overall I'm very happy with the results, it's nowhere near an LLM yet but definitely a sentence generator.

 I'm learning a lot and will start figuring out what I need to do better in the coming weeks.
 I will upload files soon!

 # Upcoming Plans

 (Completed) I'm going to start work on version 0.5, instead of training using 50 books, I'll train using ideally 500-600.
 Right now I'm training nanoGPT using books from 1800-1850 and specifically from London.
 There are some challenges like making sure the books I find are not updated or have modern interpretations but untouched books published within my chosen time period.

 I want to train a new model (v1) with a much larger corpus, maybe 5-10x larger than the one I used for v0.5.
-My goal is to see if I can get reasoning abilities to emerge from Selective Temporal Training alone, this will be a more difficult task and I'm not even entirely sure if it's possible due to the fact that there are historical data limitations.
+My goal is to see if I can get reasoning abilities to emerge from Selective Temporal Training alone, this will be a more difficult task and I'm not even entirely sure if it's possible due to the fact that there is historical data limitations.
 In the upcoming weeks I will try to curate enough data for a 5-10GB corpus.
-I believe if I can get clean, high quality data and rent a GPU, there will be progress.
+I believe if I can get clean clean high quality data and rent a GPU, there will be progress.

 # How to Use This Project

 This project focuses mostly on curating historical data, preparing it for training and building a tokenizer.
 I am not going to cover the full LLM training process, for that refer to nanoGPT by Andrej Karpathy.

 # Step 1: Gather and Prepare Historical Texts

 Collect .txt files of public domain books, documents, etc from your chosen time period (e.g., London 1800-1850)

 You can use download_texts_improved.py to download books for you if you need to.

-Clean the text files using a script or manually remove headers/footers from Project Gutenberg, modern annotations, or things like OCR errors.
+Clean the text files using a script or manually remove headers/footer from Project Gutenberg, Modern annotations or things like OCR errors.

 prepare_dataset.py should work fine.